yrashk/relex/README.md

 end
 ```

-See Relex.Release file for more callbacks
+See Relex.Release.Template documentation for more information

 After having this module compiled, run `MyApp.Release.assemble! path: "/output/dir"` (path is optional)